pinely-international/tama/README.md

 ## Why Proton over React?

-It is very similar to React; it tries to simplify development as we know it in React.
+It is very similar to React, it tries to simplify development as we know it in React.

 |Feature|Description|
 |-------|-----------|